pgoncalvesgit/temp/README.md

 The numbers will be the possible status code the can be returned.

-201 is the only status code associated with a sucessfull call.
+In this API, 201 is the only status code associated with a sucessfull call.

 When the call is unsucessfull however, the status code can either be 400, in case something is wrong with the input syntax, 415, in case something is wrong with the input type and 500 in case something is wrong with the server (Database error).